garrandall/popular-music-data/tracks/alone-with-you-tevin-campbell.md

 Girl Don't Leave Me, Don't Leave Me
-Oohh, The You Receive Me
+Oh, The You Receive Me
 Don't Take This As An Aggression
 Girl I Learned My Lesson
-Don't Leave Me, Ooohhh
+Don't Leave Me, Oh
 The Natural Way You Receive Me
 Don't Take This As An Aggression
 That's Why